Singapore Motorcycle Helmet Safety Standard PSB Test

-In Singapore, motorcycle riders caught wearing unapproved helmets can be fined by the Singapore Traffic Police.
+In Singapore, motorcycle riders caught wearing unapproved helmets can be fined by the Singapore Traffic Police or LTA (LAND TRANSPORT AUTHORITY).
 A motorcyclist can only compare the protection of a motorcycle helmet by ensuring that the relevant safety standards have been met.

 TUV SUD PSB, formerly known as PSB Corporation is the organisation responsible for certifying motorcycle helmets in Singapore.

 TUV SUD PSB is a established and internationally recognised testing body that provide product testing, inspection and certification services for manufacturers and government authorities worldwide.